amalikb/ACIT4420_Problem_Solvign_with_scripting/README.md

 # ACIT4420_Problem_Solving_with_Scripting

-## Norwegian Currency Prediction Using Basic Rules and LSTM
+## Norwegian Currency Prediction Using simple Rules and LSTM

 This repository contains scripts for predicting Norwegian currency using **basic rules** and **LSTM (Long Short-Term Memory)** models.